Human Rights Policy

 Communications and Engagement

-As a member of United Nations Global Compact, we provide our Communication of Progress report on an annual basis.
-Our performance will be communicated and reported in an annual sustainability report.
+As a member of the United Nations Global Compact, we provide our Communication of Progress report on an annual basis.
+Our performance will be communicated and reported in our corporate responsibility report.

 Our Areas of Impact